Nilesh9732/EDA-on-Zomato-sales/README.md

 # Exploratory Data Analysis project
 Objectives:

+1. What type of restaurant do the majority of customers order from?
--What type of restaurant do the majority of customers order from?
+2. What type of restaurant do the majority of customers order from?